 Why Do Babies Babble?

 Newborns begin to babble to express their desire to talk, consequently constructing meaningful words and phrases at later stages of their language development.
-A baby would babble to mimic the words spoken by parents or caregivers or mimic the ambient sounds.
+A baby would babble or start murmuring to mimic the words spoken by parents or caregivers or mimic the ambient sounds.
 You may notice your baby babbling in a tone that matches the pitches of your voice or accent.
 Babbling to imitate lays the foundation for learning new words through listening.

 When Do Babies Start Babbling?